hovel/pybbm/docs/install.rst

 The following dependencies are optional.
 You can install them with ``pip install``:

-* We strongly recommend to use ``south`` (with django<1.7) and django migrations since 1.7 version to smoothly migrate database schema in your projects.

 * For better perfomance and easy images thumbnailing you can use any thumbnail django application.
   PyBBM by default uses ``sorl.thumbnail`` if it is installed and included in your ``INSTALLED_APPS`` setting.
   It is used for defining the `avatar` field in the `PybbProfile` model and for resizing the avatar